-Neopagan totemism draws primarily from two threads in traditional totemism.
-The first is the clan/family/etc. group identity totem.
+Pagan totemism draws primarily from two threads in traditional totemism.
+The first is the clan, family, etc. group identity totem.
 Found in cultures around the world, group totemism is a way to define one collection of people from the rest.
 Exogamy, the process by which cultures determine who may marry whom, thereby avoiding incest in smaller groups of people, is also a strong proponent of traditional totemism in many cultures.
 And the division between male and female may even be punctuated by sex-based totems.
-Claude Levi-Strauss, in his work “Totemism”, describes an Australian aboriginal culture that has sex-based totems.
-If the sexes are at war with eachother, so to speak, one group may kill an animal representative of the other group’s totem as a way to strike a blow to the morale and punctuate their displeasure with their rivals—a battle of the sexes indeed!
+Claude Levi-Strauss, in his work Totemism, describes an Australian aboriginal culture that has sex-based totems.
+If the sexes are at war with each other, so to speak, one group may kill an animal representative of the other group’s totem as a way to strike a blow to the morale and punctuate their displeasure with their rivals — a battle of the sexes indeed!

 More commonly talked about is the personal guide, particularly within the context of certain Native tribes.
 Traditionally, and generally speaking, at puberty boys (and sometimes girls) would go to a remote area to receive a vision of their personal animal guides.
 This animal would then guide the person throughout their hir life.
 A shaman or other magic worker would have specialized guides to help hir navigate through the Otherworld (however it was conceptualized) and to aid in acts of magic, benign or malign.